 She is also working with NHS England Northern Region Children & Young People’s Mental Health and Wellbeing Steering Group as the representative of Local Authorities in the North East working to improve the emotional and mental health of children and young people.

 As a social worker for over 35 years she is convinced that children and young people want to succeed and given the right environment they can do so in whatever sphere they choose.
 She sees her contribution as ensuring that they are given the tools to succeed.

 Experience/background: Leadership, Educational Improvement

 Lynn has had nine years’ experience as Headteacher of a large Community Primary School in central Middlesbrough, Linthorpe Community Primary School.

-She is also a PiXL (Partners in Excellence) Associate.
+She is a PiXL (Partners in Excellence) Associate.
 She works with a number of schools in the North East offering support and guidance to school leaders to raise standards.

 She is a Governor of a large, successful Teesside Independent School, Pre-Prep through to Senior (4-18), Yarm Co-Educational Independent School.

-Experience/background: Business, Finance, Governance
+Experience/background: Finance, Business